 In a word, yes.

-We have purposely not marked the back of the cards with the What’s That…, Where’s That…, and Who’s That… so you can mix and match cards from each base game and expansions.
-If you don’t want to to have Films in a game, no problem.
+You can mix and match cards from each base game and expansions.
+If you don’t want to to have video games in a game, no problem just take them out.

 You will have however the unique card backs for each game.
 However, although it may give you a helping hand it would only be slight, and if you play using the rules you’ll have a few cards in hand already so wouldn’t be able to see the back of the card you would be currently looking at.